emarref/jwt/README.md

 $serializedToken = $jwt->serialize($token, $encryption);
 ```

+An example of using Rs256 encryption with a key pair can be found in the wiki - [Using RS256 Encryption](https://github.com/emarref/jwt/wiki/Using-RS256-Encryption).

 To use a serialized token, first deserialize it into a `Emarref\Jwt\Token` object using a `Jwt` instance.

 ```php